Charity Bainababo: Career

 Bainababo was a member of the Presidential Police Guard Unit (PPG), a component of the SFC.
 In that capacity, Bainababo served as the Aide-de-camp (ADC) and head of security of Uganda's first lady and minister of Education Janet Kataha Museveni.
 She later rose to the position of Commander of the PPG.
 In 2021 she was promoted from the rank of Lieutenant Colonel to Colonel in an exercise where 1,393 UPDF men and women were promoted.
 In April 2022 she was promoted from the rank of Colonel to that of Brigadier and was appointed as the deputy commander of the SFC, the first woman to serve in that position.

 In January 2021 she was among the 20 UPDF officers (16 men and 4 women) who were nominated for election to the 11th Ugandan parliament.
-Lt.
-Colonel Bainabo was one of the three women who were elected to represent the UPDF.
+At the rank Lieutenant Colonel, Bainabo was one of the three women who were elected to represent the UPDF.

 In the 11th Ugandan Parliament (2021 - 2026), Bainababo was elected as the Dean of UPDF Parliamentary Caucus.